-The Online Services Site for the Major Tibetan Monasteries and Nunneries of India and Nepal
+The Online Community for the Major Tibetan Monasteries and Nunneries of India and Nepal and Teaching Centres worldwide

 Advisory Council of Gompa - Tibetan Monastery Services